nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:information_source: Notes about the edit command:**<br>

+* [Tag](#6-glossary) is required to be an alphanumeric input and can only have a maximum of 30 characters in length.
 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.